Eighth Grade (2018)

 93 min., rated R.

-One of the more successful YouTubers to make a valuable name for himself, 27-year-old singer/songwriter/musician and stand-up comedian Bo Burnham makes a most rewarding writing-directing debut with “Eighth Grade.”
-Surviving middle school was rough enough, and one can’t even imagine reliving it now in 2018 (not to date oneself), but the ways in which Burnham explores that stage in one socially awkward teenage girl’s life—insecurities, self-doubt, the approval one seeks from the popular crowd, all magnified by social media eternally at one’s fingertips—are painfully honest, bittersweet, and often quite funny.
-What will seem low-stakes to an adult viewer is rendered as a life-and-death snapshot of the here and now in “Eighth Grade,” and it is a special, momentous achievement for all to see.
+One of the more successful YouTubers to make a valuable name for himself, 27-year-old multi-hyphenate (singer, songwriter, musician, stand-up comedian) Bo Burnham makes a most rewarding writing-directing debut with “Eighth Grade.”
+Surviving middle school was rough enough, and one can’t even imagine reliving it now in 2018 (not to date oneself), but the universal ways in which Burnham explores that agonizing stage in one socially awkward teenage girl’s life—self-doubt and insecurities, social anxiety and the approval one seeks from the popular crowd, all magnified by social media eternally at one’s fingertips—are painfully honest, bittersweet, and often quite funny.
+What will seem low-stakes to an adult viewer is rendered as a sensitive, life-or-death snapshot of the here and now in “Eighth Grade,” and it is a special, momentous achievement for all to see.

 “Eighth Grade” is not a documentary, but it is so accurate and identifiable that it might as well be one, as viewers will cringe and wish he or she were watching through a pin hole in a shoebox.
 Writer-director Burnham knows how to wring hold-your-breath discomfort out of situations, and he is kind to Kayla but still lets her make mistakes and feel embarrassment, or else, how would she grow and learn anything?
 Where the viewer finds Kayla by the end of the film, she is a little wiser and a little more outgoing, and now with more experience under her belt, she’s actually able to give real advice all eighth graders today should listen to, like “You can’t be brave without being scared.”
 The viewer loves spending time with Kayla and wants to break down the barrier of the screen to tell her that middle school is the worst, but yes, it does get better.
 Gucci!